cleetusbobeetus/newer-chosenx/README.md

    ```bash
    npm run build
    ```
+   (This project is already production-ready as static files)

-2. **Start Production Server**:
+2. **Start Production Server** (local testing):
    ```bash
    npm start
    ```

 3. **Deploy**:
-   Ready to deploy to Vercel, Netlify, or any hosting platform that supports Next.js.
+   Ready to deploy to Vercel, Netlify, GitHub Pages, or any static hosting platform.

+   **Vercel**: The included `vercel.json` configures proper routing for the static site.
+   **Other platforms**: Simply upload all HTML files and the `public/` directory.

 ## 🎯 Performance Features

-- **Image Optimization**: Next.js Image component with lazy loading
-- **Code Splitting**: Automatic code splitting with App Router
+- **Fast Loading**: Static HTML files load instantly
-- **SEO**: Proper meta tags and Open Graph support
+- **SEO Optimized**: Proper meta tags and semantic HTML structure
-- **Accessibility**: ARIA labels and semantic HTML
+- **Accessibility**: ARIA labels and semantic HTML elements
-- **Performance**: Optimized animations and minimal bundle size
+- **Mobile Responsive**: Optimized for all device sizes
+- **Clean Code**: Well-structured HTML with efficient CSS

 ## 🤝 Contributing

 This is a production-ready template that can be customized for any business or organization.
-The code is clean, well-documented, and follows Next.js best practices.
+The code is clean, well-documented, and follows modern web development best practices.

 ## 📄 License